 As with all therapeutic proteins, there is potential for immunogenicity.
 The detection of antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody (including neutralizing antibody) positivity in an assay may be influenced by several factors including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to vestronidase alfa-vjbk with the incidence of antibodies to other products may be misleading.
+For these reasons, comparison of the incidence of antibodies in the studies described below with the incidence of antibodies in other studies to other vestronidase alfa products may be misleading.

-Immunogenicity data were available from 23 patients.
-Eighteen out of 23 patients (78%) developed anti-vestronidase alfa-vjbk antibodies (ADA).
-Ten of the 18 (55.6%) ADA-positive patients developed neutralizing antibodies (NAb) on at least one occasion.
+Immunogenicity data were available from 23 patients who received MEPSEVII for up to 187 weeks of treatment.
+Eighteen out of 23 (78%) patients developed anti-vestronidase alfa-vjbk antibodies (ADA).
+Ten of the 18 (55.6%) ADA-positive patients were tested positive for neutralizing antibodies (NAb).
 There is no correlation between ADA titer and NAb development.

-Six treatment naïve patients had pre-existing ADA titers at baseline.
+Six treatment-naïve patients had pre-existing ADA titers at baseline.
 ADAs were detected in five of these six patients post-treatment.
 The post-treatment ADA titers were the same as or below the baseline ADA titer values in two patients, but one of these two patients was positive for NAb.
-ADA titer values after treatment increased 64-fold in two patients and 364-fold in the third patient.
+ADA titer values after treatment increased 64-fold, 128-fold, and 364-fold, respectively, in the other three patients.

-The presence of ADA titer does not appear to affect reduction in the pharmacodynamic marker, urinary glycosaminoglycans (uGAGs), as assessed in clinical trials.
+The presence of ADA titer did not appear to affect reduction in urinary glycosaminoglycans (uGAGs).